SharkFishDeveloper/Sloth/README.md

 2. Initialize Gitpulse

     -   Navigate into the Sloth directory:

-    -   cd Sloth
+cd Sloth

-    -   Initialize Gitpulse in the project with: npm run git init
+-   Initialize Gitpulse in the project with:

+npm run git init

 ### Note: All commands should be run inside the \"Sloth\" working directory.
 The folders to be controlled should be kept outside of Sloth.
-Do not edit the Sloth directory itself. {#note-all-commands-should-be-run-inside-the-sloth-working-directory.-the-folders-to-be-controlled-should-be-kept-outside-of-sloth.-do-not-edit-the-sloth-directory-itself. .unnumbered}
+Do not edit the Sloth directory itself.

 > **Initialization**: